 Assuming perfectly reliable cause and effect, every event, from the motion of the planets to the thoughts and feelings you’re experiencing right now, were “causally inevitable” from any prior point in eternity.

 Wow!
 That sounds ominous.
 But what does that mean, in practical terms?
 Well, not a whole lot.
-To say that something is “causally inevitable” simply means it came about by normal cause and effect, which is something we’re all familiar with.
-We all use and experience reliable causation every day in everything we do.
+To say that something is “causally inevitable” means nothing more than that it came about by normal cause and effect — something that we are all familiar with and that we all take for granted.

 It is important to note that determinism doesn’t do anything.
 Only the actual objects and forces that make up the physical universe can cause events to happen.
 And determinism is neither an object nor a force.
 It is simply a comment, an assertion that the behavior of the objects and forces is reliable, and thus theoretically understandable and potentially predictable.